 1. The Summit at Snoqualmie Nordic Center

-Our number one choice for a beginner’s snowshoe day trip is The Summit at Snoqualmie Nordic Center.
-With more than 50 kms of trails dedicated exclusively to snowshoeing and cross-country skiers, this is a haven for anyone wishing to explore the winter wonderland.
+Our number one choice for a beginner’s snowshoe day trip near Seattle is The Summit at Snoqualmie Nordic Center.
+With more than 50 km of trails dedicated exclusively to snowshoeing and cross-country skiers, this is a haven for anyone wishing to explore the winter wonderland.

-Warming huts and restrooms are available along the trails, along with a rental shop at Summit East to fulfill all your needs.
-Along with the two beginner loops around the lodge, trek up Cold Creek Trail where there is a turnaround point 4 kms out.
+Warming huts and restrooms are available along the trails.
+Additionally, a rental shop is located at Summit East to fulfill all your needs.
+Along with the two beginner loops around the lodge, trek up Cold Creek Trail, where there is a turnaround point 4 km out.

-Read more about the Mt.
-Baker- Snoqualmie National Forest: A Drive Along the Mt.
+Read More: A Drive Along the Mt.
 Baker Scenic Byway